-As part of the National Museum of Australia’s Indigenous Knowledge Centre, the Encounters Fellowships Program is a cornerstone of the Museum’s Cultural Connections, an outreach initiative that enhances the capabilities of Aboriginal and Torres Strait Islander cultural practitioners, organisations, and communities in 16 locations across Australia.
+As part of the National Museum of Australia’s centre for Indigenous Knowledge, the Encounters Fellowships Program is a cornerstone of the Museum’s Cultural Connections Initiative, an outreach program that enhances the capabilities of Aboriginal and Torres Strait Islander cultural practitioners, organisations, and communities in 16 locations across Australia.

 Encounters Fellowship Program Today

 In 2018 the program was extended.
 It is now comprised of the Cultural Connection Initiative and a revised Fellowship Program, which connects with individual cultural practitioners and organisations in 16 locations across Australia.

 These two complimentary programs support Aboriginal and Torres Strait Islander peoples, organisations and communities to manage, maintain, interpret and share their own cultures and histories.
 They also invest in community-led projects which reinforce cultural heritage aspirations.

 Both programs — which are determined and then co-designed with our partners — enable important cultural knowledge transmission.
 Their investment in skills and professional development, employment, and relevant community projects, also contributes to making strong and sustainable communities.